brendt/stitcher.io/src/data/guide/setting-up.md

 ### Configuration

 Stitcher uses YAML for configuration files.
 Some configuration entries are mandatory, some are optional.
 The main configuration file should be called `config.yml` and saved in the root directory of your project.
-A second config file, `config.dev.yml`, can be used while using the developer controller.
+A second config file for the developer controller is called `config.dev.yml` by default, and saved in the `dev/` directory.
 More about that one later.

  Note that running the `site:install` command already sets up the correct config files for you.